Perfect Popovers

 - PRO-Tip: Yorkshire puddings are basically popovers made with roast drippings.
 They’re the perfect accompaniment with your holiday prime rib.

-- For the best results, start your popovers at 425º for 15 minutes, then reduce the oven to 350º and bake another 15 minutes.
+- For the best results, start your popovers at 425º for 15 minutes, then reduce the oven to 350º and bake for another 15 minutes.
 Do not open the oven door.

 - Popovers are at their puffiest right out of the oven.
-You can hold them at room temperature for a few minutes, or wrap them airtight, freeze them for up to a month, and reheat them in a 350º F oven for 10 to 15 minutes, and they´ll taste good, but never as good as just baked.
+You can hold them at room temperature for a few minutes, or wrap them airtight, freeze them for up to a month, and reheat them in a 350º F oven for 10 to 15 minutes, and they´ll taste good, but never as good as when freshly baked.

 Perfect Popovers